Just like the American educational

 Thais desire to learn English so they can watch

-American movies, listen to American movies, and read
+American movies, listen to American ballads, and read

 Learn English and the Beatles, Harry Potter, and the